kredati/cin3008w19/syllabus.md

 ### Week 3, January 21: The Cinema as (Post)Cybernetic System
 #### Guides TBD
 * Annette Michelson, "Bodies in Space: Film as Carnal Knowledge"
+* Gene Youngblood, "Toward Cosmic Consciousness," "_2001_: The New Nostalgia," and "The Stargate Corridor" (135–56), from _Expanded Cinema_
 * Jean-Louis Baudry, "Ideological Effects of the Basic Cinematographic Apparatus"
-* Christian Metz, "Identification/Mirror," "The Passion for Perceiving," and "Fetishism, Disavowal," from _The Imaginary Signifier_
+* Christian Metz, "Identification/Mirror" and "The Passion for Perceiving," from _The Imaginary Signifier_
 * Friedrich Kittler, "The World of the Symbolic, A World of the Machine"
 * Scott Richmond, Introduction, "Beyond the Infinite, At Home in Finitude," and "The Body, Unbounded," from _Cinema's Bodily Illusions_
 * Screening (for following week): _Close Encounters of the Third Kind_ (Steven Spielberg, USA, 1977, 138 min.)